Digiti-Lab/GoogleMeetTimer/README.md

 Google Chrome extension that adds a timer in the left corner of a Google Meet call.

 #### Current release features:
-- Time sync up to 200 simultaneous user
+- Time sync with an unlimited number of users

 Developed by DiGiTi Lab.